LS102-summer2023/project-prachetasyeri/writing/paper.md

 ###### _Fig 2.0 - All packages used in this prototype_

-The model this paper analyzes and uses in Sunny Kusawa's Emotion_detection_with_CNN model[7] whcih uses CNN and deep learning in training the model .
-It uses pythons Keras, Tensorflow and Cascade Classifier to predict emotions in real time videos.
+The prototype uses pythons Keras, Tensorflow and Cascade Classifier to predict emotions in real time videos.
 Keras is an open-source library that provides a Python interface for artificial neural networks(ANN) and Deep Learning(DL).
 ANN is inspired bt the structure of neurons in the human brain[8].
 It was developed to make deep learning models as quickly and as easily as possible.
 Keras runs on Python 2.7 or 3.6 and on TensorFlow[9].

 Tensorflow is another open source library for fast numerical computing.
 It was created and is maintained my Google.
 It can run on single CPU systems, GPUs and mobiles[9].
 Tensorflow is used to build artificial intelligence(AI) and Machine learning(ML) algorithms.